InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/creating_an_innersource_strategy.md

 ## Context

-InnerSource is not an end in itself.
-It must deliver clear benefits to your organization and support its goals.
-If InnerSource and its benefits is mainly explained and positioned in a rather abstract way, it might be difficult to convince management and a critical mass of the development teams.
-People might say/think "InnerSource sounds great, but it is not relevant for our organization".
+- InnerSource is not an end in itself.
+It must deliver clear benefits to your organization and support its goals
+- If InnerSource and its benefits is mainly explained and positioned in a rather abstract way, it might be difficult to convince management and a critical mass of the development teams
+- People see InnerSource as a rather abstract methodology which does not really fit to their situation.
+They might say/think "InnerSource sounds great, but it is not relevant for our organization"
+- People struggle to make a connection between InnerSource and their goals/the goals of their organisation

 ## Forces